ltelab/disdrodb/docs/source/quick_start.rst

     # Analyze DSD moments
     ds[["M3", "M4", "M6"]].to_dataframe().describe()

-10. Explore Available Stations
+9. Explore Available Stations
 ------------------------------------

+DISDRODB provides powerful filtering capabilities to explore the station catalog.
-Use :func:`disdrodb.available_stations` to list stations registered in the DISDRODB Archive.
+Use :func:`disdrodb.available_stations` to discover stations that match your criteria.

 **List All Known Stations**

-By default, the function returns all known stations, regardless of whether their raw data are currently available for download.
+By default, this function returns all stations registered in the DISDRODB Metadata Archive, regardless of whether their raw data are currently available for download.

-Setting ``available_data=True`` restricts the output to stations whose raw data are already available in the DISDRODB Decentralized Data Archive.
+To see only stations with downloadable data, use ``available_data=True``.
-Note that some contributors have not yet made their data publicly available.
+Note that some contributors have registered their stations but not yet made their data publicly available.

 .. code:: python